micro-api/micro-api/README.md

 }
 ```

-By posting to the link URL, the server **MUST** associate all of the posts to the user.
+By posting to the related URL, the server **MUST** associate all of the posts to the user.
 An alternative and more flexible way of doing the same thing:

 ```
 POST /posts